tanvih1429/CrackItUp-AiInterviewer/README.md

 # INTERVIEW ROUND PRACTICE APPLICATION
-# Projecy is a comprehensive iOS application designed to help students and professionals ace their technical and aptitude interviews.
+# Project is a  iOS application designed to help students ace their technical and aptitude interviews.
 By combining structured learning modules with interactive quizzes and progress tracking, the app provides a personalized roadmap for interview success.

 # Key Features
 # Structured Learning Paths: